 The Hotel Manager requests to add a hotel room to be registered in the system, providing information such as price, room type, bed type, bed count, and a description.
 The System replies with a receipt of whether or not the room was succesfully added.

+The Hotel Manager requests the information of a specific room, giving the room ID of the newly added room.
+The System replies with the information of the added room, confirming that information is the same as the information entered from earlier.

 The Hotel Manager requests to terminate their session.
 The System responds with a receipt of whether or not the session was terminated.